Course - General Microbiology - BTA1001

 Learning methods and activities

 Educational methods: Lectures.
-Laboratory course with 5 compulsory exercises.
-Compulsory work requirements: All 5 laboratory exercises with reporting must be approved.
-It is expected that the student has a self-contribution of 200 hours, of which up to 40 hours are lectures and 20 hours of laboratory work.
+Group project Laboratory course with 5 compulsory exercises.
+Compulsory work requirements: Group project and all 5 laboratory exercises with reporting must be approved.
+It is expected that the student has a self-contribution of 200 hours, of which up to 40 hours are lectures and up to 20 hours of laboratory work.

 Compulsory assignments